lightning/bolts/03-transactions.md

     OP_CHECKSIG

 To spend this via penalty, the remote node uses a witness stack `<revocationsig> 1` and to collect the output the local node uses an input with nSequence `to-self-delay` and a witness stack `<local-delayedsig> 0`

+## Fee Calculation

+The fee calculation for both commitment transactions and HTLC transactions is based on the current `feerate-per-kw` and the *expected weight* of the transaction.

+The actual and expected weight vary for several reasons:
+* Bitcoin uses DER-encoded signatures which vary in size.
+* Bitcoin also uses variable-length integers, so a large number of outputs will take 3 bytes to encode rather than 1.
+* The `to-local` output may be below the dust limit once fees are extracted.

+Thus we use a simplified formula for *expected weight*, which assumes:
+* Signatures are 73 bytes long (the maximum length)
+* There is a small number of outputs (thus 1 byte to count them)
+* There is always a to-local output.

+The *expected weight* of a commitment transaction is calculated as follows:

+	transaction core: 4 + 1 + 1 + 4
+	transaction input: 32 + 4 + 1 + 4
+	transaction input witness: 1 + 74 + 74 + 1 + 1 + 34 + 34 + 1 + 1
+	transaction output: 8 + 1
+	transaction htlc output: 34
+	transaction to-local output: 34
+	transaction to-remote output: 25

+Multiplying non-witness data by 4, this gives a weight of:

+	597 + 136*num-htlc-outputs + 100*to-remote

+Where `to-remote` is 0 if the amount is below the local node's `dust-limit-satoshis`, or 1 otherwise.  `num-htlc-outputs` is the number of HTLCs whose amount (minus HTLC transaction fee) is greater or equal to the local `dust-limit-satoshis`.

+The *expected weight* of an HTLC transaction is calculated as follows:

+	transaction core: 4 + 1 + 1 + 4
+	transaction input: 32 + 4 + 1 + 4
+	transaction input witness: 1 + 74 + 74 + (1 for HTLC-timeout or 33 for HTLC-success)
+	transaction output: 8 + 1 + 34

+Multiplying non-witness data by 4, this gives a weight of:

+	526 (HTLC-timeout)
+	558 (HTLC-success)

+### Requirements

+The fee for an HTLC-timeout transaction MUST BE calculated to match:

+1. Multiply `feerate-per-kw` by 526 and divide by 1024 (rounding down).

+The fee for an HTLC-success transaction MUST BE calculated to match:

+1. Multiply `feerate-per-kw` by 558 and divide by 1024 (rounding down).

+The fee for a commitment transaction MUST BE calculated to match:

+1. Start with `weight` = 597, and `fee` = 0.

+2. If the amount to the remote node is greater or equal to the local node's `dust-limit-satoshis`, add 136 to `weight`.

+3. For every offered HTLC, if the HTLC amount plus the HTLC-timeout transaction fee is greater or equal to the local node's `dust-limit-satoshis`, then add 136 to `weight`, otherwise add the HTLC amount to `fee`.

+4. For every accepted HTLC, if the HTLC amount plus the HTLC-success transaction fee is greater or equal to the local node's `dust-limit-satoshis`, then add 136 to `weight`, otherwise add the HTLC amount to `fee`.

+5. Multiply `feerate-per-kw` by `weight`, divide by 1024 (rounding down), and add to `fee`.

 # Key Derivation